The Art & Science of Golf Course Design

 5 minute read

 At the core of this craft lies a delicate balance between artistry and science.
 Golf Courses are multifaceted and their design is guided by key principles: Playability, Width & Variety.
-However, these need to marry with the nature, which serves as both the canvas and inspiration, advising architects to consider factors such as soil composition & drainage within their design.
+However, these need to marry with nature, which serves as both the canvas and inspiration, advising architects to consider factors such as soil composition & drainage within their design.

 Technology has also helped to shape the modern era of golf course design.
 The advancements within this field have created an age of precision and efficiency, that assist designers in the creation of golf courses with unprecedented accuracy.
 Yet, with this improvement comes some unique challenges that architects need to consider.
 They must ensure that golf courses are playable for golfers of all skill levels, navigate different environmental constraints and manage the entire construction process.